Skip to main content

 2. Scope: Micro vs Macro

-The scope and sequence of a workflow is narrowed down to the micro-level.
-Workflows are meant to help manage details and individual steps (sometimes with workflow diagrams).
+The scope and sequence of a workflow is narrowed down to the micro-level, as workflows are meant to help manage details and individual steps (sometimes with workflow diagrams).
 This helps to ensure all of the steps are completed easily and quickly.
 An example of a workflow is the set of tasks associated with sending a new employee an offer letter.
-A business process, on the other hand, is the entire employee hiring process from interviewing to onboarding.
+By contrast, a business process, is the entire employee hiring process from interviewing to onboarding.

 3. Focus: Automation vs Approval

-The focus of a workflow is on creating or working with workflow automation platforms to ensure a smooth and effective process.
+The focus of a workflow is on working with process automation platforms to ensure a smooth and effective process.
 Meanwhile, business process management is focused on the approval process needed for completing projects for the business as a whole, moving pieces of the project along as quickly and effectively as possible.

 4. Strategy: Tactical vs Process Mapping

-Using our example of a workflow for human resources, the strategy involved in workflows is tactical in nature.
-Workflows break down every task involved from purchase orders for new employees to routing employee onboarding questions to appropriate stakeholders.
-Business processes implement process mapping strategies to outline what it will take to complete a larger project.
+The strategy involved in workflows is tactical in nature.
+Using our example of a workflow for human resources, workflows break down every task involved from purchase orders for new employees to routing employee onboarding questions to appropriate stakeholders.
+Conversely, business processes implement process mapping strategies to outline what it will take to complete a larger project.

 5. Templates: Dependent vs Independent